laravel/vapor-docs/1.0/projects/deployments.md

 ### Example With GitHub Actions

-If [GitHub Actions](https://github.com/features/actions) is your CI platform of choice, you may follow these steps so you can have a basic deployment pipeline using GitHub Actions that deploys your application when someone pushes a commit to the `master` branch:
+If your application uses [GitHub Actions](https://github.com/features/actions) as its CI platform, the following guidelines will assist you in configuring Vapor deployments so that your application is automatically deployed when someone pushes a commit to the `master` branch:

-1. First, and as mentioned before, add the `VAPOR_API_TOKEN` environment variable to your "GitHub > Project Settings > Secrets" so GitHub can authenticate with Vapor while running actions.
+1. First, add the `VAPOR_API_TOKEN` environment variable to your "GitHub > Project Settings > Secrets" settings so that GitHub can authenticate with Vapor while running actions.

-2. Next, create a file on the directory `your-project/.github/workflows` with the name `deploy.yml` and the following contents:
+2. Next, create a `deploy.yml` file within the `your-project/.github/workflows` directory.
+The file should have the following contents:

 ```yml
 name: Deploy